progweb/gpx2video/README.md

 ### How change gauges ?

-Gauges size and position can be set from the layout.xml file. (see: samples/layout.xml)
+Gauges size and position can be set from the layout.xml file. (see: samples/layout-1920x1080.xml)

-You can edit `samples/layout.xml` file to enable/disable gauge or edit label and position:
+You can edit `layout.xml` file to enable/disable gauge or edit label and position:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <layout>